 Prerequisite: Students must present to the instructor either a BLS for the Healthcare Provider from the American Heart Association or CPR for the Professional Rescuer from the American Red Cross prior to the beginning of the class or no later than the first examination.
 Lecture, 6 hours; Laboratory, 1 hours.
-Theory and techniques of emergency medical services to be performed by an ical services to be performed by an Emergency Medical Technician.
+Theory and techniques of emergency medical services to be performed by an Emergency Medical Technician.
 Includes field experience.
 Prepares students for the State Certification Exam.

-97 Emergency Medical Technician 1 Refresher (2) CSU
+97 Emergency Medical Technician 1 Refresher (2)

-Lecture, 1.5 hours; Laboratory 1.5 Reviews EMT content and skills as required by the California Code Regulations (Title 22) for re-certification as EMT-1.
+Lecture, 1.5 hours; Laboratory 1.5

+Reviews EMT content and skills as required by the California Code Regulations (Title 22) for re-certification as EMT-1.
 Prepares student for the re-certification examination.
 This course is designed for persons with current certification as a California EMT-1.